West Papua Indonesia Travel Guide

 Navigating the islands and mainland.

-For transport within Sorong, ride-hailing apps like Gojek and Grab are convenient.
+For transport within Sorong, ride-hailing apps like Gojek and Get are convenient.

 Allow ample buffer time for all transfers, especially when connecting to flights from Sorong airport.

-Negotiate prices for private boat charters when necessary, especially for group travel.
+Negotiate prices for hiring a private boat when necessary, notably for group travel.

 Choosing where to stay to match your travel style.